-The process is more dynamic than that, and has to include speaking with others, having fun with the new sounds, applying the new knowledge to our daily life, making it more natural, discovering the culture behind the new language, and planning our future by taking this language into account.
+The process is more dynamic than that, and has to include speaking with others, having fun with the new sounds, applying the new knowledge to our daily life, making it more natural, embracing a new culture behind the language, and planning our future by taking this language into account.

 Start a Conversation with Locals

 Locals are usually friendly with foreign people, sometimes even more than they are with one another!